commercialhaskell/stack/doc/yaml_configuration.md

 * A list of subdirectories to build (useful for mega-repos like [wai](https://github.com/yesodweb/wai/) or [digestive-functors](https://github.com/jaspervdj/digestive-functors))
-* Whether a package should be treated as a dependency, in which case it will only be built if demanded by a non-dependency, and its test suites and benchmarks will not be run.
-This is useful for tweaking an upstream package.
+* Whether a package should be treated as a dependency: a package marked `extra-dep: true` will only be built if demanded by a non-dependency, and its test suites and benchmarks will not be run.
+This is useful for tweaking upstream packages.
-    * The current name for this is `valid-wanted`, which when `false` means "treat as a dependency."
-That's a confusing name choice, and therefore we're switching it to be `extra-dep: true` to mean "treat as dependency."
-You'll get a deprecation warning once that new naming is release.

 To tie this all together, here's an example of the different settings: